 I’m not sure I want to upgrade

-It’s worth noting Microsoft has promised to extend their Windows 7 support for businesses through 2023, but it may be less expensive and easier to just upgrade to Windows 10 now.
+It’s worth noting Microsoft has promised to extend its Windows 7 support for businesses through 2023, but it may be less expensive and easier to just upgrade to Windows 10 now.

 Windows 10 does make multitasking easier with half-and quarter-monitor sizes for different windows, and there are drag options to automatically set window sizes.
 It’s also more secure and offers relevant updates.